Alzheimer's & Dementia

 ADL Tracking: The Core Feature Set

-Activities of Daily Living (ADLs) are the standard measure of functional status in geriatric care.
-CareHub's Alzheimer's coordination layer tracks:
+Activities of Daily Living are the standard measure of functional status in geriatric care.
+CareHub's Alzheimer's coordination layer should track:

-- Feeding: Intake percentage, texture modifications, fluid consumption, refusals, assistance level
+- Feeding: intake percentage, texture modifications, fluid consumption, refusals, and assistance level.

-- Bathing: Frequency, assistance required, skin integrity observations, behavioral responses
+- Bathing: frequency, assistance required, skin-integrity observations, and behavioral responses.

-- Toileting: Bowel/bladder logs, incontinence episodes, skin breakdown risk, catheter care
+- Toileting: bowel and bladder logs, incontinence episodes, skin-breakdown risk, and catheter care.

-- Mobility: Transfer assistance, fall incidents, ambulation distance, wheelchair use, bed positioning
+- Mobility: transfer assistance, fall incidents, ambulation distance, wheelchair use, and bed positioning.

-- Medication: Administration times, refusals, side effects, PRN usage
+- Medication: administration times, refusals, side effects, and PRN usage.

-- Verbal Behaviors: Repetitive questions, calling out, inappropriate speech
+- Verbal behaviors: repetitive questions, calling out, and inappropriate speech.

 Multi-Caregiver Coordination

-- Family Dashboard: Adult children in different cities see real-time updates
+- Family dashboard: adult children in different cities see the same current picture.

 Competitive Landscape